International student transfer policy

-A letter of release will be issued when the University of Melbourne is satisfied that:
+Release will be only granted when the University of Melbourne is satisfied that:

 - A course is academically unsuitable for the student

-- The student can provide evidence that he/she was misled by the University of Melbourne or appointed the representative regarding the course or the university.
+- The student can provide evidence that he/she was misled by the University of Melbourne or appointed representative regarding the course or the university, or

 Release not granted

-A letter of release will be refused if a student is unable to provide satisfactory evidence that his/her course does not meet the long term goals of the student or it is academically unsuitable, or that the student cannot demonstrate compassionate or compelling circumstances for the transfer exit.
+A release request will be refused if a student is unable to provide satisfactory evidence that his/her course is academically unsuitable, or that the student cannot provide sufficient evidence that compassionate or compelling circumstances for the transfer exit.
 A release request will not be granted if:

-- The University forms the view that the student is trying to avoid being reported to the Department of Immigration and Citizenship (DIAC) for failure to meet the provider's attendance or academic progress requirements;
+- The University forms the view that the student is trying to avoid being reported to the Department of Home Affairs for failure to meet the provider's attendance or academic progress requirements;

 - The transfer may jeopardise the student's progressions through a package of courses; or

-The University will assess a student's request for release against its policies and procedures and will only grant a letter of release when the student has:
+The University will assess a student's request for release against its policies and procedures and will only grant release when the student has: